-8 Visualizing and Analyzing Network Flow Data
+8 Visualizing and Analyzing IP Flow Communications

-Sentinel provides a graphical representation of the statistical network flow data that helps you identify and analyze suspicious activities in your network.
-You can view the network flow data in real-time for a specific department, for a specific customer, a specific event, an IP address, or a time range.
+IP Flow data helps you identify and analyze suspicious activities in your network.
+You can view the IP flow data for a tenant, an specific event, an IP address, or a time range.